HarryStron/Cryptostore/tickets.md

 ## Features

 **`feature-1`**:<br/>
-set up a database and create appropriate class for basic communication/manipulation for it
+Set up a database and create appropriate class for basic communication/manipulation of it.
+Include validators to check the input of the credentials.

 **`feature-2`**:<br/>
+Create a new class to hash the passwords.

+**`feature-3`**:<br/>
-make server require client authentication on connect and code client to send the credentials on AUTH message received
+Make server require client authentication on connect and code client to send the credentials on AUTH message received.

+**`feature-4`**:<br/>
+Server should have different directories for each of the users' files.

 ## BUGs

 ## Other

 **`other-1`**:<br/>
-create a new README file needed by GitBucket to hold all basic information
+Create a new README file needed by GitBucket to hold all basic information.